uw-dims/dims-dashboard/docs/source/abouttickets.rst

 A *ticket* is described

 * A Redis key/value pair where the value is a 1-level hash
-* Zero or more associated "topi"
+* Zero or more associated "topics"

 Topics